AirConsole/airconsole-unity-plugin/Assets/Readme.txt

 their own local multiplayer realtime browser games.
 You can find the Javascript API documentation here: http://developers.airconsole.com/#/api

+IMPORTANT: The plugin comes with an embedded webserver / websocket-server for the communication between the AirConsole backend and the Unity-Editor.
+You don't need to install any other webserver or services.

 # Documentation
 ------------------------
 All install instructions and examples are documented in the file "Documentation_1.0.pdf" inside this folder.
-There are more examples on the website: http://developers.airconsole.com/#/guides/unity
+There are more examples on the website: http://developers.airconsole.com/#/guides

 # Platforms
 ------------------------